GowthamPB/GowthamPB/README.md

 <!--
 **Gowtham-P-B/Gowtham-P-B** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
 I am studying Information science at Sahyadri college of engineering and management.
 I am novice web developer and graphic designer.
-I am a member of Sahyadri Open-sourse Community.
+I am a member of Sahyadri Open-source Community.

 I love building cool stuff.
 If I find anything interesting then I try to build it from scratch :)

 ![Gowtham's GitHub stats](https://github-readme-stats.vercel.app/api?username=GowthamPB&show_icons=true&theme=radical)

-I love all things related to tech,astronomy and finance :)
+Passionate about tech,astronomy and finance :)

 For any queries do feel free to reach out to me via Twitter :)